How to place images in letters with Photoshop

 Step 1: Select all shape and image layers

-First, in the Layers panel, click on the top image layer to select it if it’s not selected already:
+In the Layers panel, click the top image layer to select it.

 Selecting the top image layer in Photoshop's Layers panel